KredeGC/KTL/README.md

 # Installation
 As this is a header-only library, you can simply copy the header files directly into your project.
-The header files can either be downloaded from the [release page](https://github.com/KredeGC/KTL/releases) or from the `include/` directory on the master branch.
+The header files can either be downloaded from the [release page](https://github.com/KredeGC/KTL/releases) or from the [`include/`](https://github.com/KredeGC/KTL/tree/master/include/ktl) directory on the master branch.
 The source and header files inside the `src/` directory are only tests and should not be included into your project.

 # Allocators
-This library also contains 2 different types of allocators:
+This library contains 2 different types of allocators:
 * Raw void* allocators - Do the actual allocation/deallocation and construction/destruction
 * Composite/synthetic allocators - Attach to other allocators to provide extra features on top